 At this time, it also commence a first multi-variety test of the densities of irrigated hedge olive groves in order to find out the production of Arbequina hedge olive groves in the province of Seville, where a traditional olive grove property (planted within a patternwork of 7×6 m.) into a hedge olive grove (7×1.5 m.).
 It also constructed a nursery at Pedro Abad (Córdoba).

-2003 Together with the Ministry of Agriculture, it organized an international harvesting demonstration with hedge olive grove harvesters on its property at Pedro Abad (Córdoba) and planting on the ‘El camarero’ property the first rainfed multi-variety teat with the Arbequina I-21®, Arbosana I-43® and Koroneiki I-38® varieties.
+2003 Together with the Ministry of Agriculture, it organized an international harvesting demonstration with hedge olive grove harvesters on its property at Pedro Abad (Córdoba) and planting on the ‘El camarero’ property the first rainfed multi-variety teat with the Arbequina Clon I-21®, Arbosana Clon I-43® and Koroneiki Clon I-38® varieties.

 2006 It planted 531 hectares in Morocco, and was a pioneer in hedge olive groves in this country.